amyth18/CourseProject/README.md

 ### Local Install (personal instance)
 1. The application can be installed locally on your laptop/deskop (or a VM in the cloud).
-2. To install the application you will need Docker installed on your machine.
-If you dont already have docker installed, please visit [this site](https://docs.docker.com/get-docker/) to install docker for your OS.
+2. To install the application you will need Docker Desktop installed on your machine.
+If you don't have it already, it is fairly simple to install, please go [here](https://hub.docker.com/editions/community/docker-ce-desktop-windows) if you work on windows OS or [here](https://hub.docker.com/editions/community/docker-ce-desktop-mac) if you are a MacOS user.
 3. Clone this git repository
 4.  cd into ```source/``` folder and run the command ```docker-compose up```.
 This should bring up the application.
 5. The application can be accessed at url ```http://localhost:8080```